-An industrial designer testifying for Apple Inc. (AAPL) in its multibillion-dollar trial against Samsung Electronics Co.
+An industrial designer testifying for Apple Inc. (AAPL:US) in its multibillion-dollar trial against Samsung Electronics Co.
 (005930) said the South Korean company copied patented technology for smartphones and tablet computers.

 Apple today called as a witness Peter Bressler, the founder and chairman of Philadelphia-based BresslerGroup and an inventor on 70 design and utility patents who teaches product design at the University of Pennsylvania.